What is a DUA?

 What are the "Standard Contractual Clauses" required by the General Data Protection Regulation (GDPR), and how do they apply to DUAs?

-When receiving "personal data" from a Provider, or sharing personal data with a third party (e.g. collaborator, vendor, previous student), the governing agreement often must incorporate the GDPR's Standard Contractual Clauses (SCCs).
+When receiving "personal data" (see GDPR Research Guidance) from a Provider in the European Economic Area (EEA) or United Kingdom (UK), or sharing personal data with a third party (e.g. collaborator, vendor, previous student), the governing agreement often must incorporate the Standard Contractual Clauses (SCCs) in order to satisfy certain GDPR requirements.
 For DUAs and research collaboration agreements, the Negotiating Office will ultimately make the determination as to whether the SCCs are applicable, based on the requirements of GDPR.

-The SCCs are terms and conditions developed by the European Commission, that reflect certain elements of GDPR relevant to the exchange of personal data.
-The SCCs mandate that the DUA (or other agreement - MTA, collaboration, vendor) outline the parties' roles and responsibilities, timelines for data use and destruction (or full anonymization), and any relevant security concerns or "special categories."
+The SCCs are model terms and conditions developed by the European Commission, that reflect certain elements of GDPR relevant to the exchange of personal data.
+The SCC document will be affixed to the DUA (or other agreement - MTA, collaboration agreement, vendor contract, etc.), and outlines the parties' roles and responsibilities, timelines for data use and destruction (or full anonymization), and any applicable security concerns or "special categories" of personal data (e.g. mental or physical health, political or religious beliefs, race or ethnicity).
 Because of the specific requirements associated with processing personal data, the University developed the GDPR DUA Supplemental Guidance for researchers to reference whenever requesting or sharing personal data under a DUA.
 The Guidance describes the datapoints that must be included in the relevant DUA-Agreements Application submission, otherwise the Negotiating Office will be unable to sign-off on the data transfer.

 Note: The SCCs require that personal data be anonymized or destroyed at the end of the project’s period of performance (if not before).
 Researchers should reflect this requirement in their anticipated timeline and documentation (e.g. ESTR, Data Safety and Agreements Applications).